 The ability of today’s electronic books to display videos, images explained by a spoken voice, animations, interactive tools, and quizzes gives doctors new ways of explaining things.
-Harvard Health Publications and Orca Health have created a series of ten interactive iBooks focused on heart disease.
+Harvard Health Publishing and Orca Health have created a series of ten interactive iBooks focused on heart disease.
 Currently, these are available only as iBooks.
 Need to know what happens in the heart when a heart attack is underway, how doctors open up cholesterol-clogged arteries, or how to cope with the irregular heart rhythm known as atrial fibrillation?
 The answers are in these iBooks.
 They let users view the heart in ways and detail they’ve never seen before to learn about common heart conditions and procedures.

 A slowdown in the output of the thyroid gland can cause many problems, ranging from extreme fatigue and depression to intolerance to cold, weight gain, dry skin, and dry hair.
 Millions of Americans have an underactive thyroid, a condition known as hypothyroidism.
 The symptoms can usually be controlled with a daily dose of synthetic thyroid hormone called levothyroxine.
 Who actually benefits from taking levothyroxine is being called into question.
 New evidence suggests that many people with borderline hypothyroidism may be taking this medication unnecessarily.